In production environments, your API may have to access a message broker that's protected by some auth mechanisms. Examples of these are:

 If you're using AsyncAPI to define an API that connects to a message broker, you'll most probably make use of user/password or certificates.
 Traditionally, message brokers are infrastructure pieces that serve an internal purpose and they're not exposed to the public.
 That's why their security mechanisms are also simpler than what we're used to with REST APIs.
 However, AsyncAPI also helps you define your HTTP streaming APIs and therefore it supports more sophisticated mechanisms like OAuth2 or OpenID.

-Continuing with the “hello world” application example, let's learn how to define a simple security scheme (mechanism) for it.
+hello world application example, let's learn how to define a simple security scheme (mechanism) for it.

 security.
 It's an array and can contain multiple security mechanisms.
-We chose to add one called "user-password".
+You chose to add one called "user-password".
 This is simply a memorable name that you give to this

 user/passwordmechanism is the

-type: userPasswordon line 44.
+type: userPasswordin line 44.

 There are many more security schemes.
 Learn more about them here.

-At this point, you know AsyncAPI well enough to create a simple hello world application.
+Hello world application.
 However, real use cases are more complicated than that.
-Our tutorials can teach you how to create real world use cases, from zero to production.
+Next tutorials can teach you how to create real-world use cases, from zero to production.